Table of Contents:

 The editorial team at Dough Roller knows a thing or two about taxes.
 Some have taken the standard deduction, others have itemized.
 We’ve prepared our taxes with software like TurboTax, and we’ve also hired pros.

 But we are not tax experts.
-We’ve done our best to get the above information right.
-But please consult a tax professional before making any decisions.
+We’ve done our best to get the above information right and offer clear guidance, but please consult a tax professional before making any decisions.